 As a part of healthcare reform, each state was required to implement a health insurance exchange by October 2013 where individuals and small businesses can purchase health insurance.
 For states that did not implement a health insurance exchange, the federal government has implemented and is operating the exchange for that state.
-The Federally-Facilitated Marketplace, or FFM, is operating some part of the health insurance exchange in 36 states.
+The Federally-Facilitated Marketplace, or FFM, is expected to operate some part of the health insurance exchange in 37 states for the upcoming open enrollment period.
 It may operate the health insurance exchange for a fewer or greater number of states in the future.
 Among other things, the exchanges have websites where individuals and small businesses can shop for and purchase health insurance, and they also have offline customer support and enrollment capabilities.
 Individuals who are eligible for government subsidies must purchase qualified health plans through a government exchange to receive their subsidy.
 The exchanges are a new source of competition for us.
-In the event our existing members purchase health insurance directly through health insurance exchanges without using us as their health insurance agent, as a result of their being eligible for a subsidy or otherwise, we will no longer receive commission revenue as a result of our sale of health insurance to them.
-Moreover, the exchanges will compete with us for new members.
-Under regulations adopted as a part of health care reform, government-run health insurance exchange if the individuals or families do not take affirmative action, which may inhibit our ability to grow our membership.
-Competitive pressure from government-run from health insurance exchanges may result in our experiencing increased marketing costs, decreased traffic to our website and loss of market share, and may otherwise harm our business, operating results and financial condition.
+In the event our existing members purchase health insurance exchanges will no longer receive commission revenue as a result of our sale of health insurance to them.
+Moreover, the exchanges will compete with us for new members, and under regulations adopted as a part of healthcare reform, government-run health insurance exchanges are required to automatically re-enroll individuals and families into a qualified health insurance plan purchased through the exchange if the individuals or families do not take affirmative action, which may inhibit our ability to grow our membership.
+Competitive pressure from government-run health insurance exchanges may result in our experiencing increased marketing costs, decreased traffic to our website and loss of market share, and may otherwise harm our business, operating results and financial condition.